dwrobel/flatcam/README.md

 =================================================

+13.10.2019

+- fixed a bug in the Merge functions
+- fixed the Export PNG function when using the 2D legacy graphic engine
+- added a new capability to toggle the grid lines for both graphic engines: menu link in View and key shortcut combo ALT+G

 12.10.2019

 - fixed the Gerber Parser convert units unnecessary usage.
 The only units conversion should be done when creating the new object, after the parsing